Skip to content

 </Link>

-Frizzante provides a <Form> component that manages pending requests and errors while submitting form.
+Frizzante provides a <Form> component that captures pending and error states while submitting forms.

 It is a replacement for your <form> elements.